The latest and greatest housing and home renovation trends

 Sometimes renovating can be as simple as a quick cosmetic refresh.
 For example, you may spruce up your home with a coat of paint, some new blinds or fresh bathroom fixtures.
 Other times, it may be a bit more detailed, such as replacing carpet, remodelling the kitchen or adding an extension.
 Your renovation could even involve a complete demolition and rebuild.

 Before you get started, think about what’s trending in the renovation and housing space.
-Renovation, whatever the scale of it, can be in your reach with a Suncorp Home Equity Loan or Personal Loan.
+Renovation, whatever the scale of it, can be in your reach with a Suncorp Home Equity Loan.
 For further advice on renovating to invest or to raise your property’s value, get in touch with a Suncorp Personal Banking Specialist on 13 11 55 (8.30am - 6pm AEST).

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as CIL Insurance.
 Home Loans and Personal Loans are provided by Suncorp-Metway Ltd ABN 66 010 831 722 Australian Credit Licence 229882 (“Suncorp Bank”) to approved applicants only.
 Terms, conditions, fees and charges apply and are available upon request.
 Various products and services are provided by different entities of the Suncorp Group.
 The different entities of the Suncorp Group are not responsible for, or liable in respect of, products or services provided by other entities of the Suncorp Group.